himedlooff/doxray/README.md

 With Dox-ray you can parse a compiled CSS file and a bunch of Less source files all at once.
 Dox-ray will automatically try to match the comments from the compiled CSS to the comments from the Less files.
-This is handy when you want access to both the Less and CSS.
-You can disable this feature with `merge: false` in the options.
+This is handy when you want access to both the Less and CSS from the same object.
+If you want you can disable this feature with `merge: false` in the options.

 To utilize this feature pass an array to Dox-ray, making usre that the first item is the compiled CSS file.